hellenavilarosa/aws_iot_esp8266/README.md

 ## Step by step:
 1. You need to create a aws account and set up the "Things" that you will use (Just follow the instruction ->https://circuitdigest.com/tutorial/getting-started-with-amazon-aws-for-iot-projects)

-          1. In the aws Iot you will download the private key, public key and certificate, save this in a safe place.
+       a.
+In the aws Iot you will download the private key, public key and certificate, save this in a safe place.

 2. To connect with the RPI you need to know the ip address, you can use the Wireshark program (using the DHCP filter)